matcutest/matcutest/mtools/README.txt

 June 2020, Hong Kong

-Thank Dr. Clément W. Royer (https://www.lamsade.dauphine.fr/~croyer) for introducing me how to use CUTEst in MATLAB.
+Thank Dr. Clément W. Royer ( https://www.lamsade.dauphine.fr/~croyer )
+for teaching me how to use CUTEst in MATLAB.
 ***************************************************************************

 The package contains a set of tools to facilitate the usage of CUTEst